 - Commit to the Process

 - Seek Outside Information

 1. Keep the Big Picture in Mind

 One thing many firms lack when creating a Go/No Go decision-making process is a strategic firmwide plan.

 Without knowing your goals and how you define success, it’s impossible to know which projects are worth pursuing.

 “You have a ‘Go/No Go’ process, and sometimes your senior folks actually follow it.
-But you lack a major tool which would make your ‘Go/No Go’ process truly efficient: a PLAN!
+But you lack a major tool that would make your ‘Go/No Go’ process truly efficient: a PLAN!

 “The ‘Go/No Go’ process is designed to help you say ‘no’ when ‘no’ is the appropriate answer.
 The hard part is determining when ‘no’ is the appropriate answer.
 With a Strategic Plan, Marketing Plan and/or Business Plan, this determination is much easier.”